Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: LGD Model

 There are different ways of estimating this high quantile, some are based on point estimates (e.g. MLEs) of parameters and others account for parameter uncertainty.
-We are interested in comparing these different estimates of capital charge and quantifying the impact of different assumptions, particularly the impact of parameter uncertainty.
+We are interested in comparing these different estimates of the quantile and quantifying the impact of different assumptions, particularly the impact of parameter uncertainty.